How will you keep me safe during Covid-19?

 Since our service reopened we have had to make a few changes.
 These changes are in place so that you’re safe when you attend for your appointments, and so that our staff and patients aren’t exposed to coronavirus.
 If you have any concerns or questions about the new way we’re doing things please get in touch with us.

 We have put in a number of measures to limit transmission of coronavirus.
-Most of your consultations, counselling and nurse appointments will take place by phone or video call.
+Most of your consultations and counselling appointments will take place by phone or video call.
+Nurse appointments that include you completing consent forms will now take place in the clinic.

-We will ask you to self-isolate in the run up to, and during, your treatment, if it’s possible for you to do so.
-You will be given specific times to attend for every appointment, including monitoring scans, and we may ask you to use the drive through blood taking service at Sheffield Arena, or the phlebotomy service (C-floor, Royal Hallamshire Hospital) instead of coming to us.
+We will ask you to limit your social contact to essential contact only in the run up to, and during, your treatment.
+You will be given specific times to attend for every appointment, including monitoring scans, and we may ask you to use the drive through blood taking service or the phlebotomy service (C-floor, Royal Hallamshire Hospital) instead of coming to us.
 We will still be here to answer your queries and support you if you are unsure about any aspect of your treatment.

 We need to limit the number of people in clinic at any one time, so if you arrive early for your appointment we may ask you to wait outside or in your car for a few minutes.
 We will also ask you to wear a face covering at all times whilst in the unit.
 Our staff will also be wearing masks and other PPE during your appointments.
 You won’t be charged extra for the PPE used during your treatment.

-At the moment we are not asking patients to have a Covid test before having treatment.
-However, every time you attend clinic you will be asked whether you or anyone in your household have recently had any symptoms of coronavirus.
+We are currently asking all our patients to follow government guidelines and perform lateral flow tests twice a week.
+Every time you attend clinic you will be asked whether you or anyone in your household have recently had any symptoms of coronavirus.
 These symptoms are a new persistent cough, fever or loss of sense of smell or taste.
 If you or someone in your household does have any of these symptoms, or you have been contacted by “Test and Trace” or the NHS “Track and Trace” app and advised to self-isolate, then you have a responsibility let us know immediately and you must not attend clinic.

 If you feel you are not in a position to go ahead with your treatment then please just get in touch with us and we can talk you through your options.